Dragosha/defold-light-and-shadows/README.md

 * `Fov` - field of view of the lens, measured as the angle in radians between the right and left edge.
 (Optimal value must be < 3.14)

 * `Static` - The object is static and does not update its properties every frame.

+* `Depth bias` - To reduce the Peter Panning effect (shadows detaching from objects) in shadow mapping, you need to adjust the shadow bias, a value that offsets the shadow depth.
+Too high a bias causes Peter Panning, while too low a bias leads to shadow acne.

 To set the optimal Fov, Near and Far values for perspective projection, you can add a standard camera component to the scene in a `sun' object and adjust these values there, visually contrasting the area where shadows will be cast, then remove the camera from the scene.